 Muscle mass includes smooth muscles, skeletal muscles and water contained in the muscles.
 Where the skeletal muscles are the most visible when there is no fat layer.
 Muscles consist of water and protein.
 This is why it's important to include protein in your adjusted eating schedule.

 There is a difference between gaining muscle mass for men and women.
 Men have a higher muscle production than women; often this is used as an excuse when it comes to growing muscle mass.
-This does not mean that women can hardly gain muscle mass.
-In fact, women can experience the same gain in power and they should train their muscles the same way as men do.
+This does not mean that women cannot gain muscle mass.
+In fact, women can experience big gains in power and muscle mass as well and they should train their muscles the same way as men do.

 Drink more water;

 Do not only lift, take your rest as well;